what we do

 We receive no direct Government funding so can only continue to operate in your community thanks to the support of people like you, so thank you.

 Based at RAF Waddington in Lincolnshire, our crew is currently on call to fly 24-hours on Fridays, Saturdays and Sundays, whilst operating 7am-7pm during the rest of the week.
 We operate 365 days of the year, responding to approximately 3 of the most serious life-threatening 999 calls every day of the year.
-But, this is all set to change thanks to overwhelming support from the communities we serve.